• Home

 At a glance...

-• According to the law, you are liable to an unlimited extent for damage you cause to other people or their property.
+• The law makes you liable unlimitedly for damage and unintentional harm you cause to other people or someone else’s property.

-• Liability insurance covers claims for compensation for personal damage, property damage and monetary loss.
-Damage caused by gross negligence is also covered by the policy.
+• Third-party liability insurance covers claims for compensation for personal damage, property damage, and monetary loss.

-• The sum insured under liability insurance should be at least €10 million.
-However, policies with a maximum sum insured of €50 million are better.
+• The sum insured should be at least €10 million.
+However, policies with a maximum sum insured of €50 million add to your financial safety.

-• You can purchase high-performance private liability insurance for as little as €5 per month.
+• You can purchase high-performance third-party liability insurance for as little as €5 per month.

-• The insurance providers Feather and Getsafe offer the best liability insurance for expats in Germany.
+• The digital insurance companies Feather and Getsafe offer the best liability insurance for expats in Germany.

 Feather Liability Insurance